 - Alcohol Diversion Scheme – This is an interactive classroom based 2 hour workshop held in a relaxed environment, where attendees gain an understanding of the longer term effects of drinking, the potential risks to themselves and others in alcohol fuelled situations, alcohol units, and how to identify and avoid risk situations.

-- National Driver Alertness – The National Driver Alertness Scheme is an alternative to court prosecution and is offered to some drivers who are deemed to have been involved in ‘driving without due care and attention’ incidents.
+- Seat Belt Awareness Course – The Seat Belt Awareness Course is an alternative to court prosecution and is offered to some drivers who are deemed to have been involved in ‘driving without due care and attention’ incidents.
 The course is held over one day involving an interactive workshop combined with in-car coaching and aims and to help drivers explore their attitudes and perceptions towards safer driving and to identify what puts them at risk.

 - National ‘What’s Driving Us?’ – The What’s Driving Us? scheme gives Police Forces the discretion to offer drivers who commit selected road traffic offences (such as using a mobile phone when driving) the opportunity to attend a course as an alternative to potential prosecution, or the Fixed Penalty system of a fine and penalty points.
 The course is classroom based and takes place in one session taking around 3½ hours.

 - National Rider Intervention Developing Experience (RIDE) Scheme – The RIDE Scheme is offered by the Police to motorcyclists who have been involved in behaviour that is deemed to be thrill or sensation seeking.
 The RIDE, 5 hour classroom-based course invites offenders to question their own assumptions about their ability to ride a motorcycle and to alert them to the vulnerability that reckless, careless or anti-social riding can attract.